+2. Other - Check with your instructor for software requirements.
 MyMathLab is an online software product that allows the student to do homework math problems accompanied with immediate feedback, context sensitive help, examples, multiple tries for each problem, and pages to read from the textbook.
 The software also contains grade book and testing features.
-The Internet site for the course is http://www.coursecompass.com/ (the CourseCompass course name is MAT 106-Trigonometry).
+The Internet site for the course is www.mymathlab.com/.
 Each student will purchase a MyMathLab access key code, go to the Internet site listed above, and join the class that has the class code that will be given out in class.
-If the bookstore is out of student access kits, a credit card or PayPal can be used for the purchase at the Internet site.
+If the book store is out of student access kits, a credit card or PayPal can be used for the purchase at the Internet site.